 The review of SNAcs will be undertaken by grouping SNAcs either by substance type or by the type of "new activities" described.
 This will facilitate an efficient review process and allow for consistency in application of new approaches to similar SNAcs.
 Specific SNAcs may be reviewed earlier than scheduled, depending on stakeholder input.

 Following the review process, there may be no changes needed for certain SNAcs or, for others, rescissions or amendments may be warranted.
 As the review will be implemented via a phased approach, information on the results of the review process will be published on an ongoing basis as elements of the review are completed.
 Elements of this review may be subject to external consultation.
 Please communicate your interest in participating in these consultations via the contact information provided below.

 After considering comments received, a Notice or Order may be published (as appropriate) to indicate that the SNAc provisions no longer apply to certain substances or that the content of published SNAcs has been revised.

 If you have any questions or comments on this review or would like to submit information that could be relevant to the review, please contact us.
 Indicate on the envelope or subject line "Review of Current Significant New Activity Orders and Notices".

-For a detailed list of substances in the SNAc Review Groups, please refer to the SNAc Review Groups webpage.
+For a detailed list of substances in the SNAc review groups, please refer to the Significant New Activity Review Groups web page.